-The Specialist-Back & Hip program is one of a series of specialist programs offered within the institute.
-The specialist programs are developed to assist students with specific needs to develop greater confidence in their practice and to equip them with techniques and modifications such that participation within the practitioner Yogasana courses and Led practice programs is possible.
+The Specialist-Back & Hip program is one of a series of specialist programs.
+The specialist programs are developed to assist students with specific needs to develop greater confidence in their practice and to equip them with techniques and modifications such that participation within the practitioner Yogasana classes possible.

 The Specialist-Back & Hip program of Yoga Mandir Institute is comprised of 3 parts:

-- The Specialist-Back & Hip workshop: attendance at which prepares a practitioners to work in the Led practice programs and for their own practice to gauge and modify their asanas for optimum health
+- The Specialist-Back & Hip workshop: attendance at which prepares a practitioners to work in ongoing classes and for their own practice to gauge and modify their asanas for optimum health.
+This workshop is conducted at Yoga Mandir every 2-3 years.

 - Online study resources: a range of student study resources has been developed to support the program.
-Students access the study resources through Yoga Vidya (Yoga Mandir’s online study platform) and are required to review the audio visual material and complete the assignments prior to attending the workshop.
+Students access the study resources through Yoga Vidya (Yoga Mandir’s online study platform) and are required to review the audio visual material prior to attending the workshop.
+This element can be paid for individually for lifetime access to the resources

 - The Back & Hip health practice: a practice developed to respond to mobilise, strengthen and alleviate non-specific Back & Hip symptoms experienced by students